ArnauCinca/ML-On-Payments/README.md

 ## ML-On-Payments

-Project done with @arnaucinca on the JEDI's Machine Learning course.
+Project done with  on the JEDI's Machine Learning course.
 We predict if a person will pay on time next his next charge.

 if you don't have jupyter notebook installed: